qwolilowp/Z_TENNOT_IU/README.md

 v.0.1 (03.12.2019) tested on latest Chrome

 # Futur Days
 For the next Version an adaption to smaller touchscreens is planned.
 Also I am looking forward to receive some nice sequences as example.
-If someone needs OpenSound Control, I can provide the whole software as Browserplugin with Opensound control.
+If someone needs Open Sound Control, I can provide the whole software as Browserplugin with Open Sound Control.
 If someone face any errors please forward the issue right hear.
-The example sequnecer will be upgraded with a convoltion filter.
+The example sequencer will be upgraded with a convoltion filter and a different tuning.
+Any ideas, onyone?